-Don't waste your time on rah-rah courses.
-Talk to me when it comes to selling on Amazon: I walk the walk.
-I operate Amazon and Ebay businesses that generate sales of 30MM+ annually.
+I actually "Walk the Walk" and sell millions on Amazon every month.
+Don't waste your time on "bargain experts" or rah-rah courses.
+Talk to me when it comes to selling on Amazon: I own and operate Amazon and Ebay businesses that generate sales of 50MM+ annually.
 My success on Amazon is not through gimmicks, but implementation of time honored business principles twisted to fit Amazon and Ebay selling.
 My companies sell on Amazon using our own fulfillment, Fulfillment by Amazon (FBA) and we sell directly to Amazon.
 I am an expert on small technical issues (e.g. preparing a product to meet Fulfillment by Amazon specifications) to large strategic issues (determining which product are best sold to Amazon and which should remain being sold only through third party sellers).
 Additionally, I can give expert advice on manufacturing and sourcing.
 I directly manufacture as well as source (US and Overseas) a variety of products including Industrial, Medical, Grocery, Appliances, Beauty, Technology and Sporting Goods.

 Amazon.
 Online stores are dying.
 They are moving toward boutique status whereas Amazon is what malls or strip-malls once were (before Amazon).
 If you don't know what you are doing don't try to learn it--lean on Amazon and focus on what you do well (product development, branding, etc.).